rapid7/metasploit-framework/docs/metasploit-framework.wiki/ad-certificates/Attacking-AD-CS-ESC-Vulnerabilities.md

 certificate template's issuance policy.
 The `auxiliary/gather/ldap_esc_vulnerable_cert_finder` module is capable of identifying certificates that meet the necessary criteria.
 When one is found, the module will include the group whose permissions will be included in the resulting Kerberos ticket in the notes section.
-In the following example, the ESC13-Test template is vulenerable to ESC13 and will yield a ticket including the ESC13-Group permissions.
+In the following example, the ESC13-Test template is vulnerable to ESC13 and will yield a ticket including the ESC13-Group permissions.

 ```
 msf6 auxiliary(gather/ldap_esc_vulnerable_cert_finder) > run